Career Services is dedicated to supporting students as they prepare for their career pursuits by providing resources that enable you to:

 A team of Career Advisor graduate interns is also available to meet one-on-one with Arrupe students.

 How to Schedule Appointments

-Students can schedule appointments with Leah, Catherine, or a graduate intern using Handshake.
+Students can schedule appointments with Catherine or a graduate intern using Handshake.

 Drop-in advising with the Career Development Advising Team is available throughout the week.
 See the schedule and learn more about drop-in advising here.